T.V. of Tomorrow

 T.V. of Tomorrow is a 1953 animated theatrical short directed by Tex Avery.
+It was produced by Fred Quimby and released by Metro-Goldwyn-Mayer on June 6, 1953.

+Production

-It was part of series of cartoons Avery did satirizing technology of the future which included: The House of Tomorrow, The Car of Tomorrow, and The Farm of Tomorrow.
+It was part of series of cartoons Avery did satirizing technology of the future that included The House of Tomorrow, The Car of Tomorrow and The Farm of Tomorrow.
 These were parodies of live-action promotional films that were commonly shown in theaters at the time.

 The short is narrated showcase of different kinds of Television sets of the future, most of them solving normal problems with T.V.'s, like picture distortions or mobility.

-Plot summary
+Summary

-The cartoon begins with "Your Town, U.S.A.", a quiet, peaceful neighborhood, as explained by the narrator (voiced by Paul Frees).
+The cartoon begins with "Your Town, U.S.A.", a quiet, peaceful neighborhood as explained by the narrator (voiced by Paul Frees).
 But overnight, Television mania takes over the town, flooding the rooftops with TV antennas.
-However, as the narrator explains, Television comes with problems: eye strain, image distortion, and picture jumping.
+However as the narrator explains, Television comes with problems: eye strain, image distortion, and picture jumping.
 But these problems will be eliminated by the "Television sets of tomorrow":